The Mental Health Institute 2018 – Day 2

 On these similar views, the next speaker, Dr. Avinash Desousa, founder trustee of Desousa Foundation also focused on Digital Psychology, and how social media has created a global world that is just a click away but at the same time created distance between people.
 He explored the subject, giving numerous examples of families, adolescents, teenagers and even kids who simply can’t live, offline.
 This dependence perpetuates a vulnerability to various mental and physical illness like self-esteem issues, low attention spans, and sleep disturbances.
 He reiterated that the world will evolve with each passing day, but as individuals, we can prioritise, set boundaries, be alert and more engaged with the world around us.
 When asked about eBooks, he jokingly said, “There is nothing that can replace the smell of a fresh book.”

 Participants seemed to enjoy the different ideas and new information brought forward to them; addressing questions and clarifying concepts related to mental health in the best possible manner is one of the objectives of the program.

-The day concluded with introducing the Innovation Challenge to participants, where they were given an opportunity to create a plan to make the educational sector more inclusive of mental health services available to them.
+The day concluded by introducing the Innovation Challenge to participants, where they were given an opportunity to create a plan to make the educational sector more inclusive of mental health services available to them.
 The organisers will mentor and micro-fund the winning idea.

 Dhanshree Waghmare is a volunteer at the De Sousa Foundation.